dmwm/CMSKubernetes/kubernetes/cmsweb/docs/dmwm-documentation.md

      ```
       Usually, restarting the deployment fixes the issue.
 Sometimes, you have to ensure that you are running the latest configuration.
 The configuration changes are made by       the CERN IT.
 The most common type of error is `FailedCreatePodSandBox        Failed to create pod sandbox: rpc error: code = Unknown desc = failed to set up sandbox container.`

-In summary, Calico Node is responsible for managing networking and network security policies at the node level, ensuring connectivity and security for pods, while CoreDNS is the DNS server responsible for resolving domain names and enabling service discovery within the Kubernetes cluster.
+In summary, calico is responsible for managing networking and network security policies at the node level, ensuring connectivity and security for pods, while CoreDNS is the DNS server responsible for resolving domain names and enabling service discovery within the Kubernetes cluster.
 Together, they contribute to the effective functioning of a Kubernetes environment.

 #### Robot certificates/ Cron-proxy